luisantoniocrag/lukso-relay-api/README.md

 ## Use cases

-- User withdraws tokens without FEE cryptocurrency
+- User withdraws tokens without FEE cryptocurrency.
-- User sends tokens without the base FEE cryptocurrency
+- User sends tokens without the base FEE cryptocurrency.
+- User can deploy a smart contract without the base FEE cryptocurrency.

 ## How to run the project